abbasaziz/final-project/README.md

 - Clone the project from the [repository](https://github.com/abbasaziz/final-project) to a directory on your own machine.
 - Create a virtualenv in project directory using the cli commands or right clicking and opening a terminal in the folder.
-- Type and run `pip install -r requirements.txt` to install all the dependencies
+- Type and run `pip install -r requirements.txt` to install all the dependencies on your machine
 - Inside the setup.sh file update the `DATABASE_URL` with appropriate environment variables of your system and database.
 - On Unix systems, use `export DATABASE_URL={username}:{password}@{host}:{port}/{database_name}`
 - On Windows systems, use `set $DATABASE_URL="{username}:{password}@{host}:{port}/{database_name}"`